-Temporary Guardianship
+Temporary Guardianship:

-SNRHA shall require participants who are requesting to add family members that are minors and who are not their children by birth, foster care, court awarded custody, or court awarded guardianship to sign SNRHA's "Guardianship - Acceptance of Appointment of Temporary Guardian" forms certifying they have guardianship of minor children.
-The family must also provide proof of income for the care of the child such as TANF payment or other support, if any income is being received by an adult for the care of the child.
+SNRHA shall require participants who are requesting to add family members that are minors and who are not their children by birth, foster care, court awarded custody or court awarded guardianship to provide proof of income for the care of the child such as TANF payment or other support, if any income is being received by an adult for the care of the child.
 School record (if the child is of school age,) must be provided to document the subsidized residence as the record of enrollment for the child(ren.)

-SNRHA shall increase the voucher size for the addition of minors if the addition to the family warrants an increased voucher size based on SNRHA's occupancy guidelines.
+SNRHA shall increase the voucher size for the addition of minors if the addition to the family warrants an increased voucher-size based on SNRHA's occupancy guidelines.